dosipod/SrWiki/Installing-and-Compiling.md

 ***IMPORTANT:*** _Before attempting to compile this fork of WLED, make sure you can compile the [original WLED.](https://github.com/Aircoookie/WLED) If you are unable to compile WLED, please consider flashing your device with [binaries](https://github.com/atuline/WLED/releases/latest) instead._

+If you managed to compile original WLED, test your new skills and (compile the soundreactive fork of WLED)[https://github.com/atuline/WLED/wiki/Installing-and-Compiling#getting-started]

 # Installing pre-built binaries